 Most of us with children have shelves full of albums brimming with photos of our kids from birth to around 11 years old.
-Now we are firmly in the digital age, our Facebook pages are filled with shots of our children from our phones too.
+Now we are firmly in the digital age, our Facebook pages and Asset Bank storages are filled with shots of our children from our phones too.

 But for some reason as our kids approach the teenage years the opportunity for taking photos begins to dry up.
 There just seems to come a time in life when we as parents are too busy to give photography (even on our phones) the same priority as when the children were little.
 Add in the fact that teenagers are less keen on the idea of being caught on camera, and it’s no wonder the photo albums and Facebook images start to dwindle.